sroberts/sroberts.github.io/_drafts/python-for-cnd.md

 Start with [CodeAcademy: Python](https://www.codecademy.com/learn/python) to learn the basic syntax.
 It's free, there's no setup, and you'll learn enough to be dangerous in an afternoon.
 Ready to go deeper?
 You want [Learn Python the Hard Way](https://learnpythonthehardway.org/) for a pretty deep dive into Python, using your own machine.
 If you need a few littler reminders check out the [Learn X in Y minutes: Python3](https://learnxinyminutes.com/docs/python3/) cheatsheet.

 > __Aside: Python 2.7 vs Python 3__ If you want to get Python folks at each other just bring up Python3.
 Released a few years Python3 was meant to be a significant upgrade, fixing lots of old structural issues that couldn't be fixed earlier because they would break old code.
 Many people have been resistant, and even though it's been out for years Python3 still isn't the default.
-I focus on writing Python3, but your milage may vary and your organization may do things very differently.
+I focus on writing Python3, but your mileage may vary and your organization may do things very differently.

-One of the nicest things about learning an interpreted language like Python (or Ruby, Perl, etc) is being able to learn using a Read Evaluate Print Loop (Usually refered to as a REPL)
+One of the nicest things about learning an interpreted language like Python (or Ruby, Perl, etc) is being able to learn using a Read Evaluate Print Loop (Usually referred to as a REPL)

 ### Python Books